 If the divorcing couple own joint assets, then they will need to decide how these will be divided between them.
 Common things to consider include how to divide the equity of the family home, if there are any pensions that need to be shared and whether there’s spousal or child maintenance to be paid from one person to the other.
 This is known as the Divorce Financial Settlement.

-A Decree Absolute will legally end the marriage but it does not necessarily end your matrimonial financial commitments to your ex-spouse.
+It's important to note that while Decree Absolute will legally end your marriage, it will not necessarily end your matrimonial financial commitments to your ex-spouse.

 Getting a Divorce Financial Order

 Once the Divorce Final Settlement has been finalised, the agreement should be made legally binding by applying to the Court for a Financial Order.
 This will mean that the couple’s finances then become separate and neither person can make a claim against the other in the future.